zedach/microservices-lab/vm-setup/README.md

 In this case the user is responsible for configuration of networking, port-forwarding and capacity allocation.

 ## Building the image
-To build the image from scratch it is necessary to folow this procedure
+To build the image from scratch it is necessary to follow this procedure
 * Use `Vagrantfile.build`as the Vagrant configuration file.
 * Start the virtual machine using `vagrant up`.
 * Log into virtual machine using `vagrant ssh`.